jonathanreyes/dubitable/README.md

 Started to implement special searches for pages like the Borowitz Report

 ### v0.6: <br />
-Added the 'D' Icon:
+Added the 'D' Icon: <br />
-  -Turns green when page is credible
+  -Turns green when page is credible <br />
-  -Turns red when page is dubitable
+  -Turns red when page is dubitable <br />
-  -Turns yellow when page has not been categorized as credible or dubitable -Turns grey on new tab startpages
+  -Turns yellow when page has not been categorized as credible or dubitable <br />
+  -Turns grey on new tab startpages <br />

 ## To-Do's: <br />
 * Create an icon